jhornung1/project-01-adventure-game-jhornung1-main/project-01.md

 Also included in the game are items.
 A `Consumable` interface is provided.
 It allows you to create subclasses that are consumable.
 Each `Consumable` must implement the `consume` method which manifests whatever effect the consumable object has.
 One example item is provided for you, the `HealingPotion`.

-Add atleast one additional `Consumable` item.
+Add at least one additional `Consumable` item.

 ## Documentation and Testing